-Here you can find top 25 English idioms you need to learn today to impress native speakers.
+Here you can find the top 25 English idioms you need to learn today to impress native speakers.
 Incorporate these idioms in your daily speech and you will become more fluent in English.
-At the end of this article, there is an English idiom quiz where you can test how good you know these idioms.
+At the end of this article, there is an English idiom quiz where you can test how well you know these idioms.

-LinguaMarina recently filmed a video about top 25 English idioms, these aren’t the same idioms but it’s a really good video.
+LinguaMarina recently filmed a video about the top 25 English idioms, these aren’t the same idioms but it’s a really good video.

 Speak of the devil

 Please select 2 correct answers